Declaring a shell environment

 declaring a shell environment and then activating

-it with nix develop
+it with nix develop or direnv.

 Here's an example in a flake using Typix's